0xPARC/0xparc-intro-book/easy/src/intro.typ

 However, there is actually a lot more cryptography that have been implemented in academic and other smaller circles, such as #cite("https://w.wiki/9fXW", "group signature schemes") (more advanced versions of digital signatures supporting multiple participants) or  commitment schemes (general methods to commit to some secret that is to be revealed later in a way that prevents cheating).

-Even beyond this, there is cryptography that have been theoretically constructed but barely (or never) tried in practice.
-Recent advances in blockchain, especially due to the success of cryptocurrencies, have driven demand for practical implementations of these technologies.
-Much of this demand can be summarized as:
+Even beyond this, there is cryptography that have been theoretically constructed but barely (or never) tried in practice, often with a ambitious sense of scale.
+Their spirit can be summarized as:

 #quote[
   We want cryptography that can